Director & Teacher

 In hopes of training in dance on a serious level, George joined the Australian Boys Dance Academy where he fell in love with Street Dancing, he later moved on to study VET dance at Gay Whiteman School of Ballet focusing on such styles as Jazz and Hip Hop and is now happily training at Street Dance Studios, who's talented crew Superhoodz are known for placing in the semi-finals on Australia's Got Talent in 2012.

-George expects to bring the students of WSP fun and exciting ways to experience street dancing in his classes this year.
+George is currently training at Kelly Akers Dance Academy, and expects to bring the students of WSP fun and exciting ways to experience street dancing in his classes this year.